ilmanzo/suse_presentations/hackweek22.md

 ---
 ## Hello, ContainerTools

-Container declarative syntax can be error prone and it's static.
-The library provide a DSL that enables a dynamic behaviour, while the Nim compiler ensure correctness.
+Container declarative syntax is static and can be error prone.
+The library provides a DSL that enables a dynamic behaviour, while the Nim compiler ensure correctness.

 ```nim
 import containertools